spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/04-build-images.md

 - 150 GB Storage <br />
-  If you experience disk space constraints on the machine where installer images are built, you can remove unnecessary Docker images and volumes.
+If you experience disk space constraints on the machine where images are built, you can remove unnecessary Docker images and volumes.
+Or start the process on a machine with more storage allocated.

 - Access to a container registry with permission to push container images.
 Review the registry login instructions for your respective registry for guidance on logging in.